Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Conclusions

 \section{Conclusions}

-This paper develops a new scheme called Dual-Time SPH (DTSPH) that employs a dual-time stepping approach for incompressible fluid flow simulations.
-While the method developed may be used with different SPH discretizations, we demonstrate it with the standard WCSPH formulation as well as the EDAC formulation~\cite{edac-sph:cf:2019}.
+In this paper we propose a scheme called Dual-Time stepped SPH (DTSPH) that employs a dual-time stepping approach for incompressible fluid flow simulations.
+The method has been demonstrated with the EDAC formulation~\cite{edac-sph:cf:2019}.
+There are a few recent developments in the literature that employ a similar approach~\cite{sph:acisph:cpc:2017,fatehi-2019} but these implementations are not efficient despite the ability to use much smaller timesteps than the WCSPH scheme.
+We find that by not moving the particles in pseudo-time we are able to improve performance significantly without loss of accuracy as attested by our simulations.
 We show that the scheme is robust and accurate.
-Through several benchmarks in two and three dimensions we show that the scheme produces results that are as accurate as the state-of-the-art $\delta$-SPH scheme as well as the EDAC scheme.
-However, the new method can be up to an order of magnitude faster.
+Through several benchmarks in two and three dimensions we show that the scheme produces results that are as accurate as the $\delta$-SPH scheme~\cite{antuono-deltasph:cpc:2010} as well as the EDAC scheme~\cite{edac-sph:cf:2019} while being up to seven times faster.
 The method is matrix-free and may be implemented in the context of any explicit SPH scheme.
-The method is robust to changes in the various parameters.
-The performance is comparable to that of ISPH schemes, however, the scheme appears to easier to formulate and implement.
+The DTSPH method does introduce a few new parameters in the form of the term $\beta = \Delta t / \Delta \tau$ and the tolerance $\epsilon$.
+We discuss how these parameters can be set based on rational considerations.
+For a reasonable choice of parameters, the performance of the method is comparable to that of incompressible SPH schemes.
 An open source implementation of the new scheme is provided and the manuscript is fully reproducible.
-The new scheme is fairly general and it is possible to extend this approach to simulate solid mechanics problems as well.
+Given the results presented with this method, a promising line of future work would be to apply this to the case of solid mechanics problems where the timesteps are very small.
+A method of this kind would provide significant computational advantages.
+This would also be of considerable importance in the area of fluid-structure-interaction which is an important emerging area of investigation with the SPH method.